 And, don’t worry.
 None of this is the fall from that high wire I referred to earlier.
 This is not ‘what it’s all about.’
 This is just the moment where my balance first faltered.
 There’s still a great deal of wobbling, arm-waving, wire-bouncing desperation to recover ahead of us before the real plunge occurred.
-If you wanna see just how knotted up a conscientious kid’s thinking can actually get—and how much damage he can manufacture—out of virtually nothing—because of it, I’m afraid you’ll just have to keep doing those exercises, and risk coming back next week for even better reasons to roll your eyes around more vigorously than before.
+If you wanna see just how knotted up a conscientious kid’s thinking can actually get—and how much damage he can manufacture—out of virtually nothing—because of it, I’m afraid you’ll just have to keep doing those eye-exercises, and risk coming back next week for even better reasons to roll them around more vigorously than before.

 Until then, Cyber-pals, have a lovely week. :] I’m off to work on this week’s illustration for TWICE.